Subscribe Subscribe | Subscribe Comments RSS

 Excerpt from Wikipedia: Robert Lee Frost (March 26, 1874 – January 29, 1963) was an American poet.
 He is highly regarded for his realistic depictions of rural life and his command of American colloquial speech.
 His work frequently employed settings from rural life in New England in the early twentieth century, using them to examine complex social and philosophical themes.
 A popular and often-quoted poet, Frost was honored frequently during his lifetime, receiving four Pulitzer Prizes for Poetry.

-1. The world is filled with willing people; some willing to work, the rest willing to let them.
+1. The world is full of willing people; some willing to work, the rest willing to let them.

 3. Forgive me my nonsense as I also forgive the nonsense of those who think they talk sense.